-- activities contributing to the compensation of disadvantages of students and ensuring equality of opportunities in upbringing and educational process - > ensuring teaching aids, texts and methodological materials for quality inclusive education - design, innovation and implementation of educational programmes oriented on the support of inclusive education, e.g., the implementation of all-day upbringing system, activities of pedagogical assistants and specialized staff - > activities developing co-operation with parents and community
+- activities contributing to the compensation of disadvantages of students and ensuring equality of opportunities in upbringing and educational process - ensuring teaching aids, texts and methodological materials for quality inclusive education - ➤ design, innovation and implementation of educational programmes oriented on the support of inclusive education, e.g., the implementation of all-day upbringing system, activities of

-- activities supporting the intercultural environment in order to prevent segregation17 at schools and classes (e.g., by creating and implementing local action plans for inclusive education) - supporting innovative and alternative forms of education and teaching methods - career and upbringing counselling - improving the quality of diagnostics and re-diagnostics of children and pupils in order to prevent unjustified delays in commencing compulsory school attendance, school failure and incorporation in special schools and classes - activities oriented on creating suitable conditions for the common education of majority and children/pupils with SUEN with respect to children/pupils from MRC - supporting co-operation related to the exchange of experience in upbringing and educational processes (e.g., best practice, information sharing and networking among schools, relevant institutions, etc.) - design, innovation and implementation of educational programmes oriented on enhancing science, mathematical, environmental, language and ICT skills, including financial literacy, entrepreneurial knowledge and economic thinking - evaluation of educational system and level of enhancement of literacy of students, including students with SUEN - > supporting development and verification of key competences and literacy of children/pupils - > promoting model of evaluation and self-evaluation of schools and school facilities - identification and evaluation of the level of competences of pedagogical and specialized staff - supporting mobility activities (synergy with Erasmus programme) - activities oriented on mentoring and tutoring with a view to preventing early dropouts from school and transition to the next level of education with children/pupils with special upbringing and educational needs - activities oriented on improving academic success of pupils, including pupils with special upbringing and educational needs - > activities oriented on non-formal, informal and voluntary education, such as learning by doing - > activities oriented on involvement of experts from other sectors in the educational process - design, implementation and control of quality standards in further education of pedagogical and specialized staff with respect to ensuring inclusive education - design, innovation and implementation of programmes of continuous education of pedagogical and specialized staff with an emphasis on inclusive aspects - supporting the development of key competences of the pedagogical and specialized staff, including language and ICT skills - implementing internships and practical teacher training in connection with combining theoretical and practical teaching with respect to inclusive dimension of education
+- pedagogical assistants and specialized staff - activities developing co-operation with parents and community - activities supporting the intercultural environment in order to prevent discrimination, to eliminate segregation 17, social exclusion at schools and classes (e.g., by creating and implementing local action plans for inclusive education) - > supporting innovative and alternative forms of education and teaching methods - career and upbringing counselling - improving the quality of diagnostics and re-diagnostics of children and pupils in order to prevent unjustified delays in commencing compulsory school attendance, school failure and incorporation in special schools and classes - ➤ activities oriented on creating suitable conditions for the common education of majority and children/pupils with SUEN with respect to children/pupils from MRC - > supporting co-operation related to the exchange of experience in upbringing and educational processes (e.g., best practice, information sharing and networking among schools, relevant institutions, etc.) - design, innovation and implementation of educational programmes oriented on enhancing reading, science, mathematical, environmental, language and ICT skills, including financial literacy, entrepreneurial knowledge and economic thinking - evaluation of educational system and level of enhancement of literacy of students, including students with SUEN - > supporting development and verification of key competences and literacy of children/pupils - promoting model of evaluation and self-evaluation of schools and school facilities - identification and evaluation of the level of competences of pedagogical and specialized staff - > supporting mobility activities (synergy with Erasmus programme) - activities oriented on mentoring and tutoring with a view to preventing early dropouts from school and transition to the next level of education with children/pupils with special upbringing and educational needs - > activities oriented on improving academic success of pupils, including pupils with special upbringing and educational needs - activities oriented on non-formal education, informal learning and voluntary education, such as learning by doing - > activities oriented on involvement of experts from other sectors in the educational process - design, implementation and control of quality standards in further education of pedagogical and specialized staff with respect to ensuring inclusive education - ➤ design, innovation and implementation of programmes of education of pedagogical and specialized staff with an emphasis on inclusive aspects - > Support of educational activities in legging regions and regions with industrial sectors in decline, e.g. coal mining regions - > supporting the development of key competences of the pedagogical and specialized staff, including language and ICT skills - implementing internships and practical teacher training in connection with combining theoretical and practical teaching with respect to inclusive dimension of education

-17 According to FRA data 58% of pupils from MRC attend schools and classes with majority representation of MRC
+$^{^{17}}$ According to FRA data 58% of pupils from MRC attend schools and classes with majority representation of MRC